Kantosaurus/ESC-C3T2/README.md

 - PostgreSQL (if running locally)
 - Auth0 account

+## Recommended

+- Node version manager (you may run `nvm use` in the project root folder to switch to the project's node version automatically.)

 ## Development Setup

 1. Install dependencies:

    ```bash
    npm install
    ```

 2. Set up environment variables:

    - Copy `.env.example` to `.env` in both frontend and backend packages
    - Fill in the required environment variables